 Jamie started fishing at the age of 10 fishing for carp, tench and roach on the local pond in Southampton and sea fishing from local piers.
 He has been a keen angler ever since and is passionate about fish conservation, managing his own lake and encouraging the wider uptake of angling.

 Most of his fishing these days is on coarse lakes in Oxfordshire or fly fishing in Scotland and Hampshire with the occasional overseas trip.
 Jamie is also a member and treasurer of the High Cree Gamefishers, an angling club based near Newton Stewart in Dumfries and Galloway dedicated to wild trout and salmon fishing.

 Charles has been fishing since childhood, with a particular passion for fly fishing on the chalk streams near his home.
 He travels widely and rarely passes up the opportunity to fish wherever he finds himself.
-He has fished all over England and Scotland, the United States, Iceland, the Caribbean, Indian Ocean and South East Asia.
 He is also an enthusiastic scuba diver, witnessing first-hand the impact of global warming and pollution on the marine environment.

 Dean has been a professional in the Information and Data Services sector for the last 25 years.
 He joined Ipsos Group SA in 2010 as Deputy Managing Director of Europe, Middle East and Africa (EMEA), working across the region on development initiatives.
 Following the acquisition of Synovate by Ipsos, he focussed on the combination of the two companies in EMEA and was subsequently appointed as CEO of Ipsos in Western Continental Europe in 2011, with responsibility for nine Ipsos country markets.
 In 2017 Dean became Global Corporate Development Director of Ipsos Group, joining the company’s Global Management Board.